What you’re reading right now is an example of Apple’s dictation and speech program in action. This

 Note: In order to dictate “3-in-1” I had to say, “numeral three, no space, dash, ‘in’, dash, numeral one.”

 For Apple’s voice dictation program I suggest using the earphones that come with the iPhone.
 The microphone captures dictation pretty accurately, and you can also program the microphone for [use with] Dragon Dictate.
-You can also download the Dragon Remote Microphone [and] sync it with Dragon Dictate on your Mac, and dictate wirelessly using your iPhone.
+You can also download the Dragon Remote Microphone [No Longer Available] and sync it with Dragon Dictate on your Mac, and dictate wirelessly using your iPhone.
 Nuance also has voice dictation iOS apps.

 Unfortunately, Dragon Dictate does not come with a free trial download, so my recommendation is that you try using Apple’s voice dictation program first, and if you like the advantages of not having to manually type, you might want to give Dragon Dictate a try.
 It does not solve all the challenges of writing, but it can be an effective use of advanced technology at a rather expensive price point of $159.99.